PitonCMS/Session/README.md

 ```

 # WARNING
 Use this session class at your own risk.
 Read the code, and understand what it does if you intend on using this for for anything secure.
-I make no warranty if something goes wonky.
+We make no warranty if something goes wonky.

-But, if you have any improvments please fork this project and send me a pull request!